What are premoves and how do they work?

 When pre-moves are enabled, while it’s the opponent’s turn you can make a move to automatically be played as soon as they make their move.
 To do this, simply move the piece as if it were your turn.
 The move will be highlighted in red on the board.

 In the above picture the move black just made, d5, is highlighted in yellow.
 Black then made a pre-move before white moved, which is highlighted in red, Nc6.
 The knight move is not yet on the board, but will play automatically the instant white moves, no matter what white does!
 If white takes the pawn, for example, with exd5, Nc6 would be a very bad move!

-If your opponent's move makes your premove illegal (such as putting your king in check in the castling example above), then your premove will be canceled and you will have to think of something else!
+If your opponent's move makes your pre-move illegal (such as putting your king in check), then your pre-move will be canceled and you will have to think of something else!

 How many pre-moves can I make in advance?

 You can make up to five pre-moves on your opponent's turn.
 They will be played in the order you made them, subject to the limitations described above.